Skip to main content

 The reason this matters more than the headline suggests is that AI-assisted creative has quietly become the modal production technique across paid social, not the exception.
 Generated faces in performance creative, AI-cloned voiceovers in video, synthetic backdrops in product photography, avatar-driven influencer content — these are routine 2026 production choices, not edge cases.
 A brand that ran a clean campaign last quarter may have several creatives in scope without anyone on the team flagging them as AI-generated, because the team did not categorise them that way.

-"An advertiser distributing a visual or audiovisual advertisement that features a synthetic performer to consumers in New York shall conspicuously disclose, in the advertisement itself, that the advertisement features a synthetic performer.
-Effective date: June 9, 2026.
+In substance, the New York measure requires an advertiser distributing a visual or audiovisual advertisement featuring a synthetic performer to New York consumers to conspicuously disclose, within the advertisement itself, that it features a synthetic performer, with the obligation taking effect June 9, 2026 (paraphrase of the New York synthetic-performers provision; consult the statute text for exact wording).

 This guide breaks down what specifically counts as a synthetic performer under the New York statute, what a conspicuous disclosure looks like in each ad format, how to deploy the disclosure on Meta, TikTok, YouTube, Google, and LinkedIn, how the New York law converges with the FTC AI endorsement framework and the EU AI Act Article 50 deployer obligations, and the three-week pre-flight audit every brand with US national distribution needs to run before June 9.
 Pre-flight every creative through the disclosure checker and the AI compliance audit so the AI-assisted creative inventory is identified and the disclosure plan is in place before the deadline.